Hillsong Music (label): Popularity

 and a quarter of all contemporary songs heard in Australian churches in 2011 were written by Hillsong.

 Albums

 Early albums were released solely on cassette and CD.
 Video recordings of the live albums have also been made for VHS since the second album in 1993, and additionally for DVD since 2000, with increasing additional content such as documentaries and extra songs.
-The Hillsong United series CDs have included an additional free part-length DVD since 2004.
-Several music books have also been published.
-Including all the series (LIVE, UNITED, Kids, Kids Junior, Chapel, Young & Free, Español, Youth Term, Youth Alive, Worship, Compilation, Instrumental, Christmas, Preview, KIEV, LONDON) and other special releases (Like The 1st Album, Or Other special recordings) they have more than 125 albums, in 15 series.